Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/technicalSources/15_Version-list.md

 - 3.5.2 Make no script website (homepage.html) more accessible.

 - 3.5.3 (November 2023 Release) Don't preload audio to reduce data usage.

+- 3.6 Added Upasika Days: On Pilgrimage and Tudong and Developing Skill in Reflective Meditation.
+Drilldown html files named by tag.
+Count excerpts referred to by subtags in hierarchical lists.
+Fix bug that removed "Refraining from:" and other list headings.
+Fix bug where bookmarks scroll to the wrong place in pages with slow-loading images.